 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-2x1-hr lectures each week, 3-hr practicals in weeks 2-5; a Field excursion to Maria Island in the week before Semester 1 begins
+2x1-hr lectures, 4-hr practical weekly; a Field excursion week before Semester 1 begins

 |Timetable||View the lecture timetable | View the full unit timetable|

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.